N-Wouda/ALNS/README.md

 These include:

 - The travelling salesman problem (TSP), [here][2].
-We solve an instance of 131 cities in one minute to a 2% optimality gap, using very simple destroy and repair heuristics.
+We solve an instance of 131 cities using very simple destroy and repair heuristics.
 - The capacitated vehicle routing problem (CVRP), [here][8].
-We solve an instance with 241 customers to within 3% of optimality using a combination of a greedy repair operator, and a _slack-induced substring removal_ destroy operator.
+We solve an instance with 241 customers using a combination of a greedy repair operator, and a _slack-induced substring removal_ destroy operator.
 - The cutting-stock problem (CSP), [here][4].
-We solve an instance with 180 beams over 165 distinct sizes to within 1.35% of optimality in only a very limited number of iterations.
+We solve an instance with 180 beams over 165 distinct sizes in only a very limited number of iterations.
 - The resource-constrained project scheduling problem (RCPSP), [here][6].
-We solve an instance with 90 jobs and 4 resources to within 4% of the best known solution, using a number of different operators and enhancement techniques from the literature.
+We solve an instance with 90 jobs and 4 resources using a number of different operators and enhancement techniques from the literature.
 - The permutation flow shop problem (PFSP), [here][9].
-We solve an instance with 50 jobs and 20 machines to within 1.5% of the best known solution.
+We solve an instance with 50 jobs and 20 machines.
 Moreover, we demonstrate multiple advanced features of ALNS, including auto-fitting the acceptance criterion and adding local search to repair operators.
 We also demonstrate how one could tune ALNS parameters.

 Finally, the features notebook gives an overview of various options available in the `alns` package.
 In the notebook we use these different options to solve a